SLdragon/wiki-teamsfx/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

     **NOTE**: For simplicity, the remainder of this article assumes that the existing Teams app is a tab.
 If you started with a bot instead, replace "tab" with "bot" in all of these instructions, including the content you add or edit in various files.

 1. Move the node_modules and src folders into the new subfolder.
 1. Move the .webappignore, package-lock.json, package.json, tsconfig.json, and web.config files into the new subfolder.
+1. Move the azure.bicep file from the infra folder into the new tab folder.
 The project structure should now look like the following:

     ```
     |-- .vscode/